AshmitaRoy/aschmut/index.md

 <br><br>

-<h3 style="background-color:LIGHTSEAGREEN,color:DEEPSLATEBLUE"> What is Prithvi?
+<h3 style="background-color:LIGHTSEAGREEN"> What is Prithvi?
 Who is Prithvi?
 Why is Prithvi? </h3>
 <br>

 <div class = "palegreen">
  <h3 style="color:DEEPSLATEBLUE;"> What is Prithvi?
-WHo is Prithvi?
-Why is Prithvi? </h3>
+Who is Prithvi?
+Why is Prithvi? scrap </h3>
 </div>

 <div class = "palegreen">